What is the Ofgem price cap — and does it affect you?

 UK electricity prices are closely tied to gas prices, even if you have an electric boiler or hob.
 That’s because gas-fired power stations still set the market price for electricity across the national grid.
 When gas goes up, so does your electricity bill.

 Ofgem doesn’t calculate the cap on today’s prices — it uses a rolling average of wholesale costs over the three months before the announcement.
-This means a price spike in February and March locks in higher bills from July, even if wholesale prices have eased since.
+The price spikes earlier this year have now locked in higher bills for July to September, even if wholesale prices have eased since.

 What does this mean for your bill?

 But this is for a typical household using the Ofgem benchmark amount of energy.
 Your actual increase depends on how much energy you use and what tariff you’re on.
-A large detached house with poor insulation could see much more; a one-bed flat with modern appliances could see less.
+A heavy gas user will see more (gas rates rose 24%); an all-electric home will see less (electricity rose just 5%).

 Find out your personal impact